 Elderly women sat on the faded sandstone in the women’s section, reciting holy words and flicking prayer beads.
 They ignored the tall and frankly stunning man standing behind them.
 Hadrith stood with his arms crossed; he’d cut his curly hair short, but his combed beard grew longer each day, now reaching his chest.

 “You kept me waiting,” he said, obviously unamused, “and I only wait for good news and god.”

 “He bought it,” I said.
 “Didn’t question me.
 Ozar truly believes the Koa spice lane is his.”

 “Well done, little fawn.”

-I made a fist, my instinctual angry reaction.
+I made a fist.
 “I told you not to call me that.”